j4w8n/pijoy/README.md

 [`detail`](https://www.rfc-editor.org/rfc/rfc9457#name-detail) - A string containing a human-readable explanation specific to this occurrence of the problem.
 This member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.

-[`instance`](https://www.rfc-editor.org/rfc/rfc9457#name-instance) - A string containing a [URI](https://www.rfc-editor.org/rfc/rfc3986.html#page-7) reference that identifies the specific occurrence of the problem.
-This is typically the API endpoint, and it is recommended to be an absolute URI.
+[`instance`](https://www.rfc-editor.org/rfc/rfc9457#name-instance) - A string containing a [URI](https://www.rfc-editor.org/rfc/rfc3986.html#page-7) reference that identifies this specific occurrence of the problem.
+This is typically a path to a log or other audit trail for debugging, and it is recommended to be an absolute URI.

 ### Library Functions